The Story

 Want In?

 • Sort of.
-We’ve kept the name, the mindset, and the restless curiosity.
-But we left the U.S. to build something new, less reactive, more intentional.
+We’ve kept the name and the mindset.
+But we left the U.S. to build something less reactive and more deliberate.
 The wines are different now.
 The work is, too.

 • Sometimes, yes.
-In the fall, we open the cellar for a handful of intimate tastings.
-Just the wine and the story behind it.
-[More on that soon.]
+In 2026, we open the cellar for a handful of intimate tastings.
+Just the wine and the story.
+More on that soon.

 • We release twice a year, once in the spring, once in the fall, to a list of people who’ve asked to be kept in the know.
 No automatic charges.
 Just a heads up, and a chance to say yes.
 Join the list →

-• A few.
-Most of the wine goes to our mailing list and distributors we trust.
+• A small number.
+Most of the wine goes directly to our mailing list and to distribution partners we trust.
 If you’re in the trade and curious, feel free to reach out.

-• We make wine with as little intervention as possible—but we’re not dogmatic about labels.
-The goal isn’t purity for its own sake.
-It’s to make something alive, grounded, and worth drinking.
+• We work with as little intervention as possible, without being dogmatic about labels.
+The goal isn’t purity as an idea, it’s to make wines that feel alive, grounded, and worth spending time with.